SAY YES TO YOU!

 - Information packet (sent when you register) with tips on packing, local customs, cellular phone access, currency exchange, information about Florence so you can start dreaming, and other necessary details for an enjoyable and stress-free experience

-- When you arrive a welcome packet with useful information about Florence
+- When you arrive, a welcome packet with useful information about Florence

-- Your round-trip airfare and travel arrangements from home to the hotel in Florence (this includes any taxi or bus costs to transport you to and from airport to the hotel)
+- Your round-trip airfare and travel arrangements from home to the hotel in Florence (this includes any taxi or bus costs to transport you to and from the airport to the hotel)

 - Four dinners, five lunches, and any snacks are not included (During the two included dinners there will be a limited amount of wine provided, you may choose to purchase additional wine or alcoholic beverages)

-- Other non-included items: souvenir and gift shopping, personal phone calls/ cellular service/ SIM cards (if you would like assistance in purchasing an Italian SIM card for your phone when you arrive, Jennifer can help you with that), taxis, admission fees to any other museums or landmarks not listed in the “What’s Included” section, laundry, bell-hops, and tips for your room maid (we recommend $1-2 USD per day per person)
+- Other non-included items: souvenir and gift shopping, personal phone calls/ cellular service/ SIM cards (if you would like assistance in purchasing an Italian SIM card for your phone when you arrive, Jennifer can help you with that), taxis, admission fees to any other museums or landmarks not listed in the “What’s Included” section, laundry, bell-hops, and tips for your room maid (we recommend € 2-3 per day per person)

 - Personal, medical, or trip cancellation insurance (trip insurance is highly recommended)

-Yes!
-I’m ready to ignite my
+I’m ready to ignite my creative potential!

 This creativity retreat is limited to 10 participants.

-The balance is due August 15, 2018.
+The balance is due August 15, 2022.

 *If you select double occupancy, we will try to match you with a roommate.
 If a roommate is unavailable, we will switch you to a single occupancy room, and you will be charged the difference.
 (The earlier you sign up, the more likely we will be able to match you with a roommate.
 Your early bird rate will be locked in so if you are switched to a single the increase will be based on the rate you signed up at.)